BOWA Has the Tools and Experience to Safely and Productively Collaborate with Clients Remotely Despite the Current Coronavirus Situation

 Preliminary Field Measures

 For scenarios where a field measure by a member of your design team isn’t feasible there are options that enable the homeowner to provide the information the team needs to begin designing.
 One option involves pictures with a smartphone and another includes a special camera mounted to an iPad, which can be sent back and forth.
-The photos can be uploaded into a Computer-Added Design (CAD) application, from which designers generate as-built drawings and 3D models of solutions for review with clients.
+The photos can be uploaded into a Computer-Aided Design (CAD) application, from which designers generate as-built drawings and 3D models of solutions for review with clients.
 The preliminary measurements aren’t precise enough to get all the way to construction but are within a margin of error that is appropriate for the schematic design stage.

 Virtual Showroom Visits for Selections